 A special cigar that you may not smoke everyday, but want to keep plenty on hand.

 Cigars for a particular occasion or ones that offer a unique profile.

 A cigar offering little complexity or uniqueness – perfect smoke for mowing the grass.

 We’re neither recommending nor not recommending a cigar

 Do you review only non-Cuban cigars?

 Up until now, Yes.
-Unfortunately, the crop of Cuban cigars over the past few years have been largely rushed to market without much regard for proper aging.
+Unfortunately, the crop of Cuban cigars over the past few years have been affected by poor environmental conditions like torrential rain and low crop yields and are largely rushed to market without much regard for proper aging.
 So, we’ve been aging many of the our popular Cuban cigars and we’re planning to add 8-10 to our 2020 Review Bullpen.

 Do you review infused or flavored cigars?